asynkron/gam-web/src/docs/Scheduling.md

 # Scheduling Messages

 In C#, we provide the `SimpleScheduler` implementation of the `ISimpleScheduler`interface.
-This allows you to do operations such as `ScheduleTellOnce` and `ScheduleRequestOnce`
+This allows you to do operations such as `ScheduleTellOnce`, `ScheduleRequestOnce` and `ScheduleTellRepeatedly`

 ```csharp
 ISimpleScheduler scheduler = new SimpleScheduler();